athulyasimon/baxter_block_stacking/README.md

 Terminal window 3
 * roslaunch baxter_moveit_config demo_baxter.launch

-Wait for the green phrase All is Happy, you can start planning now!
+Wait for the green phrase "All is well, Everyone is Happy, You can start planning now!"

 Terminal window 4
 * rosrun baxter_block_stack move_arm_vision.py